Watch This: Tearjerker Charlie St. Cloud Trailer with Zac Efron

 Universal has debuted the official trailer for Charlie St. Cloud, an adaptation of the beloved novel "The Death and Life of Charlie St. Cloud" written by Ben Sherwood, on Apple today.
 The movie stars Zac Efron as a young man who is overcome with grief by the death of his younger brother.
 For those of you who haven't read the book, I don't want to spoil the rest of the story, so check out the trailer.
 This kind of reminds me of a Nicholas Sparks movie, with all the tearjerking sadness yet pretty boy charm of the lead actor.
 And to be honest, it doesn't look that bad, I'll probably be checking it out.
 If you're interested, you can find it below.

-Watch the trailer for Burr Steers' Charlie St. Cloud:
+Watch the first trailer for Burr Steers' Charlie St. Cloud from YouTube:

 You can also watch the trailer for Charlie St. Cloud in High Definition on Apple